 We love our fabric collection, and we would like you to be happy with your purchases.
-Please take some time to read through our Terms & Conditions and the information below for our fabrics.
-If you have any questions, please do not hesitate to ask and we will do our utmost to help.
+Please take some time to read through the information below for our fabrics and our Terms & Conditions.
+If you have any queries, please do not hesitate to ask and we will do our utmost to help

 Characteristics of Linen

 Linen is a natural fibre, harvested and spun from the cultivated flax plant, an herbaceous annual plant.
 Flax is a cellulosic plant fibre, which forms the fibrous bundles in the inner bark of the flax plant stems.
 The plant grows to a height of around one metre and the fibres run the entire length of the stem, to help support the plant and hold it upright.

 Within flax yarn and linen fabrics, you may see small slubs, knots or slight imperfections, which can sometimes occur.
 These are not imperfections in the fabric, they are an inherent part of the natural characteristics and charm of pure linen, its sense of nature’s texture.
 Colours may vary slightly from roll to roll, due to the nature of natural fibres, the crop and its harvest and growing conditions.

 Linen is characteristically soft while also being strong and durable.
 The more it is used, the softer and stronger it becomes.
 It can absorb up to 20% of its weight in moisture before it feels damp, and releases moisture into the air to remain cool and dry to the touch, and is non-allergenic.

 We are all becoming increasingly aware of the impact our purchase decisions have on the environment.
 Linen is known for its beautiful properties and for its low carbon footprint on the planet.

 Linen requires considerably fewer pesticides and fertilizers than many other crops, and the fibres are by nature, recyclable and biodegradable.
 Every part of the flax plant is used in some form, from flour, to dyes, to the use of its by-products processed into a pulp for fibreboards.